Kira Khazatsky, President and Chief Executive Officer

 As the President and Chief Executive Officer, Kira is responsible for the overall direction and management of the organization and leads its leadership team.
 Working closely with the executive team, Kira defines and implements the agency’s strategic plan and mission.
 Prior to her role as Chief Executive Officer, Kira served as the Chief Operating Officer and Chief Program Officer at JVS and was responsible for programmatic leadership that reinforces JVS’s mission and values and demonstrates the agency’s commitment to our customers, clients and students.

 Jonathan is responsible for driving the major gifts program and providing strategic direction and oversight for the Development Team, which includes communications, institutional support, and events.
 In concert with Kira Khazatsky, JVS’s President and CEO, Jonathan manages a robust portfolio of high-level major donors and works closely with the Resource Development Committee of the JVS Board to further strengthen the philanthropic program.

 Jennifer Jewell, Chief Financial Officer

-Kira works with the area’s top employers in identifying, designing, implementing and providing critical workforce development services.
-Through leadership and guidance Kira works with the dynamic Business Services team to ensure the training, coaching and mentoring needs of our employer partners are met with innovative solutions tailored to the current individual needs.
-Kira began her career at JVS as a workplace instructor and marketing assistant.
-Kira designed and delivered workplace courses including Effective Communication in the Organizational Environment, Outstanding Presentation Skills, Cultural Awareness, and English for Advancement.
+Mandy works with the area’s top employers in identifying, designing, implementing, and providing critical workforce development services and improving job quality.
+Through leadership and guidance, Mandy works with teams across JVS to ensure the placement, training, coaching, and mentoring needs of our employer partners are met with innovative solutions tailored to current industry trends and individual needs.
+Mandy began her career at JVS as a Career Coach in the Refugee Services department, and has worked in education and workforce development for over 10 years.

 Mirjana Kulenovic, Vice President of Refugee and Disability Services